 One of my favorite skincare and overall health rituals is taking a warm detox bath.
 It is great for pulling toxicity out of your body, softening your skin, exfoliating dead cells away and a great relaxing ritual before bed.

 Salts with scents already added are not necessary because they could just be a chemical version of a plant scent that is easily replicated with a few drops of essential oils.
 It's also more cost effective to get plain salts and add your desired essential oils directly to the bath, which also gives you the full therapeutic benefit of the oil, not just a pleasant scent.
-Bonus!

 Next: add about 2 tsp of a liquid trace mineral supplement called ConcenTrace Trace Mineral Drops.
-This is a great way to absorb 72 different trace minerals while relaxing in your bath.
+This is a great way to absorb 72 different trace minerals, while relaxing in your bath.
 If taking your bath before bedtime, you can also add about 2 TBS of magnesium chloride salts.
-My favorite brand is called Health & Wisdom Magnesium Bath Crystals.
+My favorite brand is Ancient Minerals Magnesium Bath Flakes.
 Be careful, this may make you very sleepy at first!
 Adjust your quantity depending on how tired you feel.

 When the tub is close to full, you can add your essential oils.
 Use 2-4 drops only of Lavender or Roman Chamomile, which are both very relaxing after a long day. *DO NOT use other oils unless you have researched them and spot tested a small amount on your skin first.
 Certain oils like peppermint, cinnamon, or citrus can burn your skin!

 After the tub is full, pour in about 1 cup of baking soda.
 This helps neutralize any chemicals in the water and also helps soften your skin.
 Wait 3-5 minutes, then slide in.
 Light a beeswax or soy candle and unplug.